mlcommons/training_policies/CONTRIBUTING.md

  ### General

  1. Reference repository code must run without error on reference hardware (1xV100) on day of benchmark reference freeze.

+     a.
+The Reference Platform(s) will be reviewed and updated as part of the MLPerf benchmark roadmapping process.

  2. Compute must be done in full fp32 precision for any math.